Updated May 8, 2023

-Take this as a learning, step over it and make your life count.
+Please take this as a learning, step over it, and make your life count.

 It’s time to review what happened and why it happened.
-You’re fired – that’s a result.
-Question is why.
-Why you’re fired?
-What did you do wrong?
-What did you misunderstand?
-What couldn’t you grasp before you’re fired?
-What mistakes you made?
+You’re jobless – that’s a result.
+The question is why.

 Take your journal (if you have one) or a crisp blank sheet of paper and write down the answers to these questions and one action step for each to take within 30 days to change.

-The definition of insanity is doing the same things over and over again and expecting a different outcome.
+The definition of insanity is doing the same things repeatedly and expecting a different outcome.

-If you think that you need to stick to your new job and don’t want to get fired like the previous one, you may need to make some tweaks which will help you build your career consciously.
+If you think you need to stick to your new job and avoid getting fired like the previous one, you may need to make some tweaks that will help you build your career consciously.

-You don’t need to go through this phase again and again, only if you don’t forget to learn from your mistakes and take one step at a time without giving up.
+You don’t need to go through this phase repeatedly, only if you remember to learn from your mistakes and take one step at a time without giving up.

 It’s important to know what works and what doesn’t.
-Once you lose your job, you know that something didn’t work, so you would need to do something to make it right.
+Once you lose your job, you know something didn’t work, so you must do something to make it right.

-No matter whatever it is, getting fired is an opportunity for you to find a right fit which will let you dream, let you think ahead of your competition and be world class.
+No matter what it is, getting fired is an opportunity to find the right fit, which will let you dream, think ahead of your competition, and be world-class.

 Business philosopher Jim Rohn said it best – “Rarely any good opportunity comes your way.
-You need to keep searching.
+It would help if you kept searching.
 Opportunity is for the searchers.”

 When you find one, don’t just listen to your gut feeling.
-Your gut feeling is a signal that you may go ahead and do it; but you need to look for the details as well.
-Find out who you will be reporting you, find out the background of the company and get to know about the work-culture of the company and also the attrition rate.
+Your gut feeling signals that you may go ahead and do it, but you need to look for the details as well.
+Find out who will report to you, find out the company’s background, and learn about the company’s work culture and attrition rate.

 Once you’re comfortable, go ahead and accept the job.

-There is no substitute of preparation.
+There is no substitute for preparation.
 The person who prepares the most wins.
-And that can be you even after you’re being fired.
+And that can be.

 You can learn an important lesson when you lose something.
 In this case, it’s your job.
-When you lose something, you lose the surface, but deep within you’re the same person you were before you were fired.
+When something is lost, the surface is lost, but deep within, you remain the same person you were before losing your job.

-Business philosopher Jim Rohn became a millionaire at the age of 31 and then within 2 years he has lost everything by signing a guarantee letter issued to one of his known companies.
-When he lost his millions, he was depressed, he was on the street and he realized he needed to begin again.
-But he realized even if he lost everything, he still has the skills he has taken time to develop; and that’s what will help him make millions and more.
-And he did it again within few years.
+Business philosopher Jim Rohn became a millionaire at the age of 31.
+Then within two years, he lost everything by signing a guarantee letter to one of his known companies.
+When he lost his millions, he became depressed, found himself on the street, and realized he needed to start over.
+But he admitted that even if he lost everything, he still has the skills he has taken the time to develop, which will help him make millions and more.
+And he did it again within a few years.

-Lesson for you – even when you lose a job, you have the skills.
-If you hone those skills, prepare for the opportunities and remain positive, you will build better things, get greater job and make better life.
+Lesson for you – you have the skills even when you lose a job.
+If you hone those skills, prepare for the opportunities, and remain positive, you will build better things, get a more extraordinary career, and make a better life.

 “It’s better to be prepared and have no opportunity than to have the opportunity and not prepared.”

 So, get ready.
-Be prepared.
-Find out what make you tick.
+Find out what makes you tick.
 Learn a new language.
 Harness the skills you already have.
 And keep looking for the opportunity.
-One day when you will get up from sleep, you will see opportunity is knocking your door and you’re ready to jump off the bed embrace that opportunity.
+One day when you get up from sleep, you will see opportunity knocking on your door, and you’re ready to jump off the bed and embrace that opportunity.

 You aren’t what you do.

-You realize this when you lose your job and you sit alone idle in your room, trying to figure out what happened and why it happened.
+You realize this when you lose your job and sit alone, idle in your room, trying to figure out what happened and why it happened.

-Let us remind you that you’re not a human doing, you are human being.
-Your worth is not in what you are able to accomplish, rather what you become while accomplishing them.
+Let us remind you that you’re not a human doing; you are a human being.
+Your worth is not what you can accomplish but what you become while achieving them.
 So when you lose your job, you still are there, alive, even without the job you had.

-After getting fired from the job, it’s time to renew yourself, to know yourself deeply, to make love with yourself and to find out your strengths, weaknesses and who you truly are.
+After getting fired from the job, it’s time to renew yourself, gets to know yourself deeply, make love with yourself, and discover your strengths, weaknesses, and true identity.

-During these moments of rumination, you will be able to find that you’re in a perfect place to begin again and to be bolder, more courageous and to start something that you always wanted to do in your heart.
+During these moments of rumination, you will realize that you are in a perfect place to start anew, be bolder and more courageous, and pursue something you have always desired in your heart.
 And that’s it.
-The moment you realize that you’re not what you did or lost, you will begin to value yourself a little more and you will be able to make your life count, once again, even after feeling terrible for being fired.
+The moment you realize that your worth is not defined by what you did or lost, you will begin to value yourself more and regain the ability to make your life count, even after feeling terrible for being fired.

 Being fired is never a good feeling.
-And for most of us it’s very hard to accept.
-But like any other events of our life, it’s just one of the events which has happened and like any other event, it too will pass.
-When you’re too bogged down with feeling terrible and are not able to find any solution, the first thing you should do is – to breathe.
+And for most of us, it’s tough to accept.
+But like any other event of our lives, it’s just one of the events which have happened, and like any other event, it too will pass.
+When you feel overwhelmed and cannot find any solutions, the first thing you should do is take a deep breath.
 Breathe in and breathe out.
-Realize that you’re still alive and that means you can still make your life count.
-It’s not the words of hope but it’s a matter of shifting your perspective from being glum chum to being a possibility thinker.
+Realize you’re still alive, meaning you can make your life count.
+It’s not the words of hope, but it’s a matter of shifting your perspective from being glum chum to being a possibility thinker.

-But it’s just bunch of fears.
+But it’s just a bunch of fears.
 Fears are nothing but false evidence appearing real.
-They’re your imagination and they’re there to warn you about possible dangers you might face after being fired.
-What you need to do when you’re very much fearful is to take an action, even if it’s a smallest one.
+Your imagination is there to warn you about potential dangers you may face after being fired.
+What you need to do when you’re very much fearful is to take action, even if it’s the smallest one.
 Just go ahead and do something super-easy.
 And then take another one and then another.
-Sooner than you realize, you will begin to get hold of yourself and get back up to start searching for opportunities.
+Sooner than you realize, you will begin to get hold of yourself and return to search for opportunities.

-Being fired is not end of the story.
-Believe, it’s a beginning of a new episode of your life.
+Being fired is not the end of the story.
+Believe it’s a beginning of a new episode of your life.